Everything about nuts

 That’s precisely why we’re sharing a simple acorn coffee recipe to try at home.
 But there’s more; I will also give you a method to do it in case your acorns are bitter.

-Pot and water: To boil the acorns.
+- Pot and water: To boil the acorns.

-Knife: This is needed to shell and clean the acorns.
+- Knife: This is needed to shell and clean the acorns.
 Using a serrated knife is better because acorns can be slippery.

-Coffee grinder or blender: You will need it to grind the acorns into a coarse powder.
+- Coffee grinder or blender: You will need it to grind the acorns into a coarse powder.

-Oven: An oven is needed to roast the acorns.
+- Oven: An oven is needed to roast the acorns.

-Preparation Before Making the Acorn Coffee
+Things to Consider Before Making the Coffee

-Time: In the first place, the recipe below will take some time, especially when it’s time to dry the acorns after boiling them.
+- Time: In the first place, the recipe below will take some time, especially when it’s time to dry the acorns after boiling them.
 That will take a whole day, so be aware that you will only finish the coffee the following day.

-Quality: This should go without saying, but bad acorns won’t make good coffee.
+- Quality: This should go without saying, but bad acorns won’t make good coffee.
 Inspect the acorns before doing anything with them, and discard any damaged nuts.
 Mold, fungus, and holes are some of the main signs to look for.

-Acorn Coffee (Method 1)
+Making Acorn Coffee (Method 1)

 This first method is the fastest and most suitable for acorns that are not very bitter.